Unlimitosu/KPQClib/README.md

 make
 ```

-If you cancel the build, then run clean.
+If you want to cancel the build, then run clean.
 ```
 make clean
 ```